Treaty establishing the European Stability Mechanism: Membership

 The treaty stipulated that it would enter into force once member states representing 90% of its original capital requirements ratified the founding treaty according to their respective constitutional requirements.
-This threshold was surpassed with Germany's ratification on 27 September 2012, bringing the treaty into force on that date for the 16 states which had ratified the agreement so far.
+This threshold was surpassed with Germany's ratification on 27 September 2012, bringing the treaty into force on that date for the 16 states which had ratified the agreement by that point on 27 September 2012.
 Estonia, the only remaining eurozone state at that date, which had committed only 0.19% of the capital, completed its ratification on 3 October 2012.
 The ESM commenced its operations at a meeting on 8 October 2012.
 The TFEU amendment came into force on 1 May 2013, after the Czech Republic became the last member state to ratify the agreement.

 According to the text of the treaty, the ESM is open to accession by any EU member state once their derogation from using the euro has been lifted by the Council of the European Union.
 New members must be approved by the ESM's Board of Governors, after which they would need to ratify the Treaty Establishing the ESM.
-After Latvia's adoption of the euro on 1 January 2014 was given final approval by the Economic and Financial Affairs Council on 9 July, the ESM Board of Governors approved Latvia's membership application in October 2013.
+After Latvia's adoption of the euro on 1 January 2014 was given final approval by the Economic and Financial Affairs Council on 9 July, the ESM Board of Governors approved its membership application in October 2013.
 It became the first state to accede to the ESM on 21 February 2014, joining on 13 March 2014.
-Lithuania adopted the euro on 1 January 2015, and acceded to the ESM on 14 January 2015.
-They became a member on 3 February 2015.
+Lithuania adopted the euro on 1 January 2015, and acceded to the ESM on 14 January 2015, becoming a member on 3 February 2015.
+Croatia adopted the euro on 1 January 2023, acceded to the ESM on 2 March 2023 and became a member on 22 March 2023 when the Treaty entered into force for it.
+Bulgaria adopted the euro on 1 January 2026, acceded to the ESM on 9 June 2026 and became a member on 29 June 2026.